JuanDAC/printf/img/README.md

-# visual assets of the project
+# visual assets of the project printf